ClinSeq/Clinical-Cancer-Genomics-Course/docs/lab_session/variant_calling.md

 ## Germline variants
 We will start by calling germline variants.
 For this purpose we will use the [GATK HaplotypeCaller](https://gatk.broadinstitute.org/hc/en-us/articles/4414586765723-HaplotypeCaller) from the Broad Institute.
 We will use this tool on the germline DNA bam files that were processed yesterday.

-Acive forum and tutorials for the GATK software suit is available [here](https://gatk.broadinstitute.org/hc/en-us/community/topics).
+Active forum and tutorials for the GATK software suit is available [here](https://gatk.broadinstitute.org/hc/en-us/community/topics).

 The HaplotypeCaller can be run in single- or joint sample mode.
 The joint sample mode gives improved accuracy, especially in samples with low coverage.
 For simplicity, we will only use the single sample mode in this course.